vic-ma/howtodismantle.github.io/_posts/2026-01-06-Stream-Dream-Bringing-Azure-Event-Hub-Data-to-Life-in-Peakboard.md

 ---
 Azure Event Hubs is a high-throughput, real-time data ingestion service.
 You can think of it as a large, scalable entry-point for streamed data (e.g. telemetry, logs, sensor data, clickstreams, IoT signals).

-In a factory environment, you'll often see Event Hubs being used to ingest telemetry and sensor data from machines.
-To learn the basics of Event Hubs and understand how data flows from the source to the destination, check out Microsoft's [introduction to Event Hubs](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-about).
+In a factory environment, you'll often see Azure Event Hubs being used to ingest telemetry and sensor data from machines.
+To learn the basics of Event Hubs and understand how data moves from the source to the destination, check out Microsoft's [introduction to Event Hubs](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-about).

+## Event Hubs and Peakboard
-There are two main ways to integrate Azure Event Hubs into Peakboard:
+There are two different ways to integrate Azure Event Hubs into Peakboard:
 * Peakboard acts as an **event source** and streams events to Azure Event Hubs.
 * Peakboard acts as an **event consumer.** Peakboard subscribes to specific events.
-Whenever Azure Event Hubs receives those events from its publishers, it sends the events to Peakboard.

 In this article, we'll take a look at both of these scenarios and explain how they work.

-## Configure Event Hubs namespace
+## Create Event Hubs namespace

-First, we configure our Event Hubs namespace.
+First, we [create an Event Hubs namespace](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-create).
 An [Event Hubs namespace](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-features#namespace) is a collection of one or more Event Hub instances.
 The namespace contains the actual Event Hub instance that we will use use.
 Here's what our `DismantleEvents` namespace looks like:

 ![Azure Event Hub namespace overview](/assets/2026-01-06/azure-event-hub-namespace-overview.png)

-We need to create an access policy, in order to authorize our Peakboard app to connect to the Event Hub.
-From the sidebar, we go to *Settings > Shared access policies.* We create a new access policy and enable the *Manage* permission.
-Later, our app will need the connection string.
+We need to create an access policy, in order to authorize our Peakboard app to connect to the Event Hub:
+1. From the sidebar, we go to *Settings > Shared access policies.*
+1. We create a new access policy and enable the *Manage* permission.
+1. We copy the connection string---our app will need it later.
 ![image](/assets/2026-01-06/azure-event-hub-access-policy.png)

 ## Configure Storage account